Polen U.S. Small Company Growth Fund – Institutional

 - Focus on companies with high returns on capital and double-digit earnings growth

 - Concentrated portfolio of approximately 30 high-quality growth companies

 - Low portfolio turnover with long-term holding periods

 A High Conviction & Quality Approach

 We believe that consistent earnings growth is the primary driver of intrinsic value and long-term stock appreciation.
-We seek to invest in companies with a durable earnings profile driven by a sustainable competitive advantage, financial strength, proven management teams and powerful products/services.
+We seek to invest in companies with a durable earnings profile driven by a sustainable competitive advantage, financial strength, sound Environmental, Social, and Governance (ESG) practices, proven management teams and powerful products/services.
 By thinking and investing like a business owner and taking a long-term investment approach, we believe we can preserve capital and provide stability across market cycles.

 |Benchmark||Russell 2000 Growth|

 Head of Team, Portfolio Manager & Analyst, Small Company Growth

 Portfolio Manager, Director of Research & Analyst, Small Company Growth